aws-samples/amazon-location-samples/create-custom-map-style/README.md

     ....
     ```

-1. Run `$ amplify status` to see what will be provisioned
+1. Run `amplify status` to see what will be provisioned

     ```bash

+    $ amplify status

     Current Environment: <YOUR ENVIRONMENT NAME>